sagemath/sagewiki_to_gh-2022-10-10/days94.md

  * Using external C/C++ libraries
  * Communication with external packages using pexpect

-Besides mini courses on thos subjects, there might be some space for short talks contributed by the participants (they can be quite informal).
+Besides mini courses on those subjects, there might be some space for short talks contributed by the participants (they can be quite informal).
 Please contact the organizers if you are interested ingiving one such talk.

+For the moment, the proposed talks include

+ * Rebecca Miller

 == Speakers (provisional) ==